cloudify-cosmo/docs.getcloudify.org/content/developer/kubernetes/troubleshooting.md

 ---
 layout: bt_wiki
-title: Kubernetes Overview
+title: Kubernetes Troubleshooting
 category: Kubernetes
 draft: false
 weight: 500

 ---

-# Kubernetes Troubleshooting Guide

-These are commonly reported issues.
+These are commonly reported issues when you work with Kubernetes.

 ## Docker Installation